rwoll/CS051Proposal/README.md

 1. **Starter Code Repository** (GitHub): Professors would push new lab assignments to this repository that will be pull-only for students.
-This will end up becoming a collection of all the lab materials--setup instructions, examples, starter- code, and more.
-When an assignment is added, students will be able to easily and efficiently pull in the new updates and additions directly into the Eclipse environment.
+This will end up becoming a collection of all the lab materials--setup instructions, examplars, and starter-code.
+   When an assignment is added, students will be able to easily and efficiently pull in the new updates directly into their Eclipse environment.
-2. **Student Working Repositories**(Local): Each student will have a repository that contains their work on the assignments.
+2. **Student Working Repositories** (Local): Each student will have a repository that contains their work on the assignments.
 This will be configured with Eclipse's EGit plugin to make the pushing and pulling updates out of Eclipse seamless.
-   Due to a specifically designed remote scheme, this repository will be able to easily pull in updates and new assignments from the Starter Code Repository.
+   With a specifically designed remote scheme, this repository will be able to easily pull in updates and new assignments from the Starter Code Repository.
    At the start of the semester students will follow instructions to setup this repositry and configure it with [this handy script]().
-3. **Submission Repositories**(GitHub): These repositories are GitHub hosted clones of the student working repositories.
+3. **Submission Repositories** (GitHub): These repositories are GitHub hosted duplicates of the student working repositories.
 Each student will have a private, sandboxed repository.
 Since they are hosted on GitHub, students, TAs, and professors can take advantage of GitHub's commenting tools and [Pull Requests]().
-4. **TA Clones**(Local): TAs, their first time grading, will clone and add the student GitHub repositories to EGit in Eclipse.
-This will allow for them to easily switch between compiling and running different students code.
-With one command made possible by [this script]() they will be able to update an entire sections repositories at once!
+4. **TA Clones** (Local): TAs, for their first time grading, will clone and add the student GitHub repositories to EGit in Eclipse.
+This will allow for the grader to easily switch between compiling and running different student's code.
+With one command made possible by [this script]() they will be able to pull an entire lab sections submissions!

-### Configuration

-## Questions to Consider
+## EGit

+## Adaptations: Working with the Existent Assignments

 ## Case Studies